MOUNT ROGERS SUMMER NATURALIST RALLY

 Buy one ticket and get three days of activities!
 Friday - Sunday!

-We have assembled a wide variety of field trips with leaders who are experts in their field and who are able to make it understandable and interesting for everyone from inquisitive amateurs to accomplished naturalists.
-There is something for the entire family with field trips Saturday and Sunday, the Annual BRDC Meeting Friday Night and nighttime programs at the campground.
-Topics include salamanders, wildflowers, geology, birding, fishing, cultural history, butterflies, medicinal plants, mushrooms and much much more!
+Each year we assemble a wide variety of field trips with leaders who are experts in their field and who are able to make it understandable and interesting for everyone from inquisitive amateurs to accomplished naturalists.
+There is something for the entire family with field trips Saturday and Sunday, an expert speaker Friday Night, and nighttime programs at the campground.
+Topics include salamanders, butterflies, stream ecology, birding, snorkeling, cultural history, medicinal plants, general natural history, and much much more!

 SATURDAY MORNING FIELD TRIPS